 When diverse employees leave your organization, you lose both their talents and their unique perspectives; plus, the experience can have long-term impact on the professional’s career and mental health

 Fortunately, there are steps organizations can take to foster a more welcoming workplace.
 First, companies can implement fair hiring practices that allow for more representation.
-Next, employers can make efforts to promote inclusivity.
+Next, employers can make efforts to promote inclusion.
 By embracing difference of opinion and experience, leaders can encourage employees to respect every individual.

 Employers should create safe spaces for the expression of identity.
 For instance, a company may revise a dress code policy that deems a certain culture’s hairstyles as unprofessional, and may create identity support groups within the organization.
 The employer should also implement a zero tolerance towards discrimination or threats to an individual’s identity, and should back up these policies with meaningful action.

 We tend to naturally gravitate towards and socialize with folks who are similar to us, but you can help teammates find common ground through regular team building exercises.
 Company-sponsored social events can foster initial connections and form foundations for staff from different backgrounds to build relationships.

 The saying goes, people leave bad bosses, not bad jobs.
 In fact, research from human resource consultancy firm DDI found that 57% percent of respondents left a job specifically because of a manager.
 Compassionate and competent leaders can empower employees and inspire company loyalty, while disorganized or toxic leadership can cause staff to stray.

 One of the best employee retention tips for managers is for supervisors to practice mindful and compassionate leadership.
 Great leaders unlock workers’ true potential and encourage employees to grow.
 Such leaders acknowledge teammates’ current and past accomplishments and skills, and identify areas that these employees can expand upon.